 Writing posts is a part of any content marketing strategy.
 Having high-quality content is great, but it means nothing if nobody reads it.

 If you want to hook your audience, give them what they crave.
-Obviously, you can brainstorm and predict their needs, but there’s no better way to understand what they’re interested in than reading their comments.
+You can brainstorm and predict their needs, but there’s no better way to understand what they’re interested in than reading their comments.

 Social media platforms have become an important part of our lives, and users are twice as likely to share something because they want a friend to see it.
 It means marketers can understand much more about their potential clients.